 In Boulder County, two training sessions are offered each year:

-Spring session classes (January-March) are held one full day per week during business hours.
+Spring session classes (January-early April) are held one full day per week during business hours.
 Snow days may extend the training by another week.

 Fall session classes (September-December) are held two evenings per week.

 In Boulder County, spring 2018 training will be held every Friday starting January 26 at the Larimer County Fairgrounds’ The Ranch.
 Class periods are 6 hours per day, from 8:30 a.m. to noon and 1 p.m. to 4 p.m.
 For a list of class dates, topics, directions and a map to The Ranch, contact us.

 Our printed information is obtained online and required.
 It is up to you to decide which book format is best for your learning style, acquire it prior to class, and be prepared for class each day.

 The Colorado Master Gardener Program in Boulder County works to match volunteer interests, skills and schedules with ideal community greening projects.
 We combine partnerships with the Green Industry, elementary and secondary schools, and community service programs to promote environmentally responsible horticulture throughout our community.